michellima28/python/README.md

 # python
-Meus cursos e projetos pessoais em Python
+Courses and personal projects with Python